FOREX-Dollar slides on expectations of less hawkish Fed, euro at 1-month high

 Traders and economists predict another 75 basis point increase next Wednesday, but there is a growing view that it will slow to half a point in December.
 FEDWATCH

-The benchmark 10-year U.S. Treasury yield continued its descent from last week's multi-year high of 4.338%, and was last down seven basis points at 4.038%.
+The benchmark 10-year U.S. Treasury yield continued its descent from last week's multi-year high of 4.338%, and was last down four basis points at 4.069%.

-The Canadian dollar CAD=D3 also firmed to 1.352 per U.S. dollar, its strongest in three weeks, ahead of a Bank of Canada policy meeting at which analysts polled by Reuters expect a rate increase of 50 basis points.
+The Canadian dollar CAD=D3 also firmed to as much as 1.3512 per U.S. dollar, its strongest in three weeks, ahead of a Bank of Canada policy meeting late in the day at which analysts polled by Reuters expect a rate increase of 50 basis points.

 That would be the second consecutive reduction in the size of rate rises after a 100 basis point move in July and 75 basis points last month.

-The dollar was also weaker elsewhere, falling around 0.5% on both the Norwegian and Swedish crowns SEK=D3, NOK=D3, and over 1% on China's offshore yuan CNH=D3.
+The dollar was also weaker elsewhere, falling around 0.5% on both the Norwegian and Swedish crowns SEK=D3, NOK=D3, and over 1.5% on China's offshore yuan CNH=D3, while the onshore yuan CNY=CFXS finished the domestic trading session at 7.1825 per dollar, the strongest close since Oct.
+12.

+Market participants became cautious after major state-owned banks were spotted selling the dollar in the previous session to stabilise the market, traders said, wondering if the yuan has reached its peak weakness for the time being.
+CNY/

+The Australian dollar AUD=D3 rose 1.24% to $0.64735 as hotter-than-expected inflation data put pressure on the Reserve Bank ahead of a rate decision next week.

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Kevin Buckland in Tokyo and Alun John in London.
-Editing by Gerry Doyle and Jamie Freed)
+(Reporting by Kevin Buckland in Tokyo and Alun John in London; Editing by Jamie Freed and David Holmes)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.